-Enter on line 10 of your Schedule A (Form 1040) the home mortgage interest and points reported to you on Form 1098, Mortgage Interest Statement (discussed next).
+Enter on line 10 of your Schedule A (Form 1040) the home mortgage interest and points reported to you on Form 1098 (discussed next).
 If you did not receive a Form 1098, enter your deductible interest on line 11, and any deductible points on line 12.
+See Table 2, shown later, for a summary of where to deduct mortgage interest and real estate taxes.